 The student is required to secure admission separately to the School of Medicine and the School of Law through the normal admissions processes of the two schools.
 The applicant will be held to the same standards as any other applicant, and the fact that s/he is a candidate for the dual-degree program will not be considered in the admissions process.
 Once admitted to the two schools, the student may apply for admission to the dual-degree program.
 Students may seek admission to the School of Medicine and initiate the dual-degree program after matriculating in the School of Law.
 School of Medicine Public Health Sciences Admissions | Law School Admissions

-While the J.D.-M.P.H. program normally takes four years to complete and requires a minimum of 116 credits, the dual degree agreement is currently being reviewed and is subject to change during the 2018-2019 academic year.
+While the J.D.-M.P.H. program normally takes four years to complete and requires a minimum of 116 credits, the dual degree agreement is currently being reviewed and is subject to change.
 Presently, the program consists of the complete first-year program at the School of Law and at least three years of courses taken from the curricula of the two schools and, when appropriate, from other graduate offerings at the University.
 The student is required to meet all of the requirements set by the respective Schools for the award of both the J.D. and M.P.H. degrees.
 In the School of Law, this means the student must complete the required curriculum, meet minimum academic standards, and earn a minimum of 86 credits and six residency semesters in the School of Law.
 In the School of Medicine, minimum requirements for the M.P.H. degree include two residency semesters; 42 credits in an approved program, including at least 30 course credits; and completion of a six-credit thesis under the supervision of a faculty advisor.
 NOTE: In accordance with ABA standards, J.D. degree candidates may not receive credit toward the J.D. degree for more than 17 credits total in any given semester.

 With the approval of a School of Law representative on the Program Committee, a student may receive up to 12 of the 86 credits required for the J.D. degree in appropriate graduate-level work in the School od Medicine or other departments at the University.
 In all cases, the School of Law representative must approve credit for any course taken outside the School of Law to be applied towards the J.D. degree before the student enrolls in the course.
 NOTE: Credit towards the J.D. degree cannot be granted for course work completed prior to matriculation at the School of Law.
 Similarly, with the approval of the M.P.H. program director and the representative at the School of Medicine, a student may receive up to 9 of the 42 credits required for the M.P.H. degree in appropriate work in the School of Law.
 No student, however, may have more than 12 credits applied toward both degrees.